Last film seen...

 Recommended if you're wanting a quick thriller.
 My wife and I were entertained.

-If M. Night Shyamalan wants to have a really shocking twist in his next movie he should have no twists at all!
+If M. Night Shyamalan wants to have a really shocking twist in his next movie - there's no twists at all!

 The big twist happens right away and is essential to the overall premise.
 Everything else in the film builds upon that.
 It's a lot more straightforward than a lot of his other films.